Vargodl/DVwords-WeekenStrung/README.md

 I intend to obscure specific embarassing intimacies of any specific person, especially my current and previous long term relationships, so some of this will be generalized, anonymized and/or altered for effect to protect the innocent and mock the guilty.

+Mais too, another first

+In lieu of further erudition on this blog, I posted my first audio blog today called “Intermittent Audioujourdemain Missive, primarily for Donnie but also anyone else who wants to listen”

+It was posted in our Vargolads discord channel.
+I hope you can access it…focused on birth stories, most specifically of Alex and Win.
+Please let me know your thoughts.
+Donnie kindly complimented my “radio voice.”

+Thanks Donnie

+…and just one more thing:

+She asked me to kiss her where it smelled fishy so I took her to the pier… and kissed her there.

 May firth (> 5 versions):

 1) May Day—pagan rite of spring with all the Mays (Queen Pole Bush, etc)